 Treating Central Sleep Apnea

 Although treatment options are a little different than with OSA, CPAP therapy is still the leading choice for most CSA cases.
-It works the same way by delivering a continuous flow of air from the CPAP machine to your mask.

 Complex (Mixed) Sleep Apnea